haera/HACS408E/content/schedule/week-03/lab-3.md

 title: "Lab 3: Binaryninja"
 type: docs
 weight: 3
+draft: true
 ---

 {{< callout emoji="💡" >}}

 **Overview:**

 This lab will be a walk through of using [Binaryninja](https://binary.ninja) for dynamic analysis.

 <u>Goals:</u>